masesgroup/JNet/src/documentation/articles/usageReflector.md

+---
+title: JNetReflector tool of Java/JVM suite for .NET
+_description: Describes JNetReflector: the tool to build .NET classes analyzing JVM Jar or modules
+---

 # JNet: Reflector

 The tool is able to build .NET classes which reproduce the JVM class (Java, Scala, Kotlin, ...) counterpart.